- Academic Year

 - Visiting Speakers

 The academic year for faculty begins on the date designated for faculty to report for duty for the fall semester (usually the third week of August) and concludes the Monday after spring commencement, after the deadline for final grade submission has passed.
 This is the duty period that all faculty members appointed on a nine-month basis are expected to observe.
 The first pay period begins on September 1 and the last pay period ends on May 31.
-Faculty on nine-month appointments (most all faculty) may choose to have their nine-month salary divided into twelve equal payments.
+Faculty on nine-month appointments may choose to have their nine-month salary divided into twelve equal payments.
 Faculty members may receive appointments for summer teaching at the discretion of their department chairperson and dean of their respective colleges, when salary resources are available and enrollment demand is sufficient.

 Institutions of higher education exist for the common good.
 The common good depends upon a free search for truth and its free expression.
 Hence, the faculty member must be free to pursue scholarly inquiry without undue restriction and to voice and publish conclusions concerning the significance of evidence considered relevant.
 The faculty member must be free from the corrosive fear that others, inside or outside the university community, because of their differing view, may threaten the faculty member's professional career or the material benefits accruing from it (www.aaup.org/aaup).